syslog-ng/syslog-ng.github.io/doc/_admin-guide/190_The_syslog-ng_manual_pages/002_pdbtool.md

 - \--program or -P

-    Name of the program to use, as contained in the ${PROGRAM} part of the syslog message.
+    Name of the program to use, as contained in the PROGRAM part of the syslog message.

 - \--template=\<template-expression\> or -T